How to Organize your own Home Preschool Schedule with Cheap and FREE Resources

 The Good and The Beautiful

-This is what we are using this year for homeschool.
-My kids are in K and 4th grade.
+We used this program when my kids were in K and 4th grade.
 They do have preschool things as well.
 They actually have a digital option that is A LOT cheaper, and you can even find some FREE digital options as well.

 Joy School